 Overpronators can do the demi plie with the turnout from the hips, roll the feet while standing to the outside part of the feet and seated calf stretch, sit down and put your legs in front of you and have them flexed, hinge forward at the waist and reach out for your toes.

-We hope that you have found your answer to “Do I overpronate or supinate.”
+We hope that you have found your answer to the question, “Do I overpronate or supinate?”

 Read Next – Best running shoes for neutral arches and supination